Prev Arrow Cryptocurrencies

 What is Sonic (prev.
 FTM)?

-Asset S is a cryptocurrency token that experienced a strong bearish movement in the market today.
+S is a cryptocurrency token that experienced a strong bearish movement today.
+The overall market sentiment in the cryptocurrency space has been influenced by various factors, including regulatory developments, market volatility, and investor sentiment.

 Why is Sonic (prev.
 FTM) going down?